Key Takeaways

 A skilled roaster adjusts the profile to match the coffee's character:

-- High-altitude Colombian washed coffees (like ours) -- medium development to balance bright acidity with caramel sweetness.
+- High-altitude Colombian washed coffees (like our Castillo and Caturra lots) -- medium development to balance bright acidity with caramel sweetness.
 Too light and they taste sour; too dark and the origin character disappears

 - Ethiopian naturals -- lighter roasts to preserve the delicate fruit and floral notes that make them distinctive